a mechanic preparing to replace a car engine

 2. Shop around for the right mechanic

 Although hiring a mechanic near you is easier, it’s better to contact multiple mechanics or garages first and ask for detailed costs.
-This way, you can compare the charges for labor and parts, finding the most cost-effective option.
+This way, you can compare labor and parts charges to find the most cost-effective option.
 It would also help to look up some reviews online to check their credibility.

 3. Consider refurbished or rebuilt engines